Are You Ready to Bid on BIG Contracts This Year?

 If you’re still polling other members of the GMCC Facebook group for their input on what you should charge for a new contract, you’re probably not ready to quote a BIG one.

-You’ll want to be confident in your supply and labour costs, overhead, profit margin, etc. FIRST, otherwise you’ll risk overcharging and losing the bid, or undercharging and getting stuck with a contract that isn’t profitable.
+You’ll want to be confident in your supply and labor costs, overhead, profit margin, etc. FIRST, otherwise, you’ll risk overcharging and losing the bid, or undercharging and getting stuck with a contract that isn’t profitable.

 Luckily we created a mobile app for quoting commercial cleaning contracts that you can use for free.
 It requires you to do your research first and determine your costs and the time it takes your team to clean various spaces, but once you have those in the app you’ll be able to generate a ballpark number for clients on the spot, rather than telling them you’ll get back to them after the walk through.